-- Use the Web - The web brings a lot of tools to the table, make sure and learn about web technologies, and put them to use across API design.
+- Use the Internet - The web brings a lot of tools to the table, make sure and learn about existing web technologies, and put them to use across the API design process.

-- Simplicity - Consider simplicity at ever turn when designing APIs, providing the small possible unit of value you possibly can.
+- Simplicity - Consider simplicity at ever turn when designing APIs, providing the small possible unit of value you possibly can--simplicity goes a long way.

 - Consistency - Employ consistent approaches to all aspects of API design, providing a familiar approach across all APIs published.